 Unfortunately, most health insurance plans will not cover the smaller, portable, travel CPAP Machines.
 The reason is, these smaller machines are deemed to be a “luxury item” by health insurance companies.

 Can I buy a CPAP machine online?

 You can.
 There are several online retailers who sell different CPAP machines.
 However, many of these retailers do not work directly with health insurance companies.
 You will have to work with your health insurance company directly for submitting claims and requesting reimbursements.

-You can learn more regarding the pros and cons of ordering CPAP machines online here.
+Learn more about the pros and cons of ordering CPAP machines online.

 What if I don’t have health insurance?

 Here at the Alaska Sleep Clinic, we believe that a person’s financial situation should never prevent them from seeking treatment for debilitating sleep disorders.
 For this reason, our financial coordinator is available to speak with patients about extended payment options prior to appointments or the provision of supplies.

 If you have any further questions regarding CPAP therapy, sleep studies, sleep apnea, or any other sleep troubles you're having, feel free to contact the Alaska Sleep Clinic.